mrdracon/local-scripts/README.md

 - get_ip6_state.sh - Script to get ipv6 link state via ssh from servers in file
 - Backup.sh - Backup Proxmox virtual servers to offsite storage
 - new_user.sh - Creates LDIF for new openLDAP user and adds it into directory
+- mass_keygen.sh - Generate in batch new openVPN keys for users and send it zipped to their email